vti/rmachine/README.md

     $ rmachine install # TODO

-This sets up a cron job and creates `~/.rmachine` directory where the default config file a log file are placed.
+This sets up a cron job and creates `~/.rmachine` directory where the default config and log files are placed.

 ## Running

-rmachine is ment to be run by cron, but it for the testing or checking your configuration it can be run just as normal Perl script.
+rmachine is meant to be run by cron, but for the testing or checking your configuration it can be run just as a normal Perl script.

     $ rmachine --test
     2014-03-05T23:34:01.7586+0200 [scenario:snapshot] [start]